vishalkk96/LLM_Doc_Retrieval/README.md

 There's a wide variance in the verbosity of the risk factors.
 It has been observed that verbose risk factors are more likely to be retrieved for a query (false-positives).

-A fine-tunable semantic layer is necessary to ensure that the false positives can be mitigated through training.
+A convolutional search layer is necessary to ensure that the false positives can be mitigated through training.

 ![](Graphics/Retriever_High_Level.png)